aiven/inkless/inkless/KnownChallenges.md

 How should asynchronous deletion & compaction jobs be coordinated?
 How do we avoid corrupting data that is in-use by other brokers?

+#### Answer

+Async jobs should contact the metadata service to obtain work assignments, as they should avoid performing duplicate work.
+The metadata service should reference count objects & extents of objects to determine if an object should remain live.

+The metadata service should include a TTL for batch coordinates, before which it will not delete the referenced data.
+Deletion of a file should take place if all data in a file is redundant/unused, and after all TTLs for emitted batch coordinates have expired.
+Reads from object storage completing within the TTL are expected to succeed, and reads after the TTL are undefined.

 ### What sort of external dependencies (libraries, services, cloud services) could/should we bring in?

 Some caching solutions could be solved with an existing library or prebuilt service/cloud offering.